cysouw/diathesis/text/c06_prepositions.md

 ::: ex
 a.
 Ich komme nicht auf die Lösung.
 b.
 Ich komme gleich nach Hause.
 c.
-Ich breche mit meiner Vergangenheit.
+Er bricht mit seiner Vergangenheit.
 d.
-Ich breche den Spiegel.
+Er bricht das Brot.
 :::

 Only very few verbs seem to have an obligatory preposition and no other meaning without the preposition, like *appellieren* 'to appeal' [@next a,b] and *gewöhnen* 'to accustom' [@next c,d].